Changissnz/selfinterest/README.md

 in retrospect as being for the ideal?
 This question is tricky to answer on the matter of the individual, one with their own self-interest.
-The will of the individual can be simply for justifying the individual by invocation of the ideal as justification, instead of genuinely believing in the ideal, although the degree of genuine belief in anything, including the ideal, is not the only pre-requisite for leading a life instead of having one's life misguided by the symbols in practice associated with the ideal.
+The will of the individual can be simply for justifying the individual by invocation of the ideal as the impeccable answer of brevity, instead of genuinely believing in the ideal, although the degree of genuine belief in anything, including the ideal, is not the only pre-requisite for leading a life instead of having one's life misguided by the symbols in practice associated with the ideal.
 Invocation of the ideal is a convenient solution for self-interest: explain away the misdeeds, misgivings, and other errors as something confusingly both unavoidable and necessary to fulfill the ideal through practice.
 In the usual course of these explanations, it is the practice, after resulting in unideal losses, that